 Such data can be structured as well as unstructured.
-The data is big in size and big in complexity and speed, i.e., fast and complex.
-Big data is thus identified by the 3V’s, i.e., Volume, Variety, and Velocity.
+The data is big in size and, thus, bigger in complexity and speed, i.e., it is fast and complex.
+Big data is thus identified by the 3Vs, i.e., Volume, Variety, and Velocity.

 Big data helps us analyze data and perform various operations on it to optimize cost and time.
-When we use this big data with robust frameworks, it becomes easier to find the exact problem or issue in real-time, make dynamic offers to users, detecting real-time fraud, etc. Frameworks have the following advantages:
+When we use this big data with robust frameworks, it becomes easier to find the exact (solution to the) problem or issue in real-time.

 - Perform advanced analytics to get better insights and make intelligent data-driven decisions.

-- Faster and affordable, can reuse common pieces of code, and has great community support.
+- Faster and affordable.
+Can reuse common pieces of code and has great community support.

 The big data framework consists of 6 important elements:

-- Big data strategy: The strategy includes analyzing the most likely areas to return more business value and improve sales.
+The strategy includes analyzing the most likely areas to return more business value and improve sales.
 Out of the big chunk of data, only the relevant data can be picked up if the strategy is clearly defined, making the analysis easier.

-- Big data architecture: There are many architectures to store and process huge datasets.
+There are many architectures to store and process huge datasets.
 The architecture to be chosen depends on the project and business needs.
 It includes considering the technical capabilities of a framework for the storage and processing of big data.

 Since AI can learn from Big Data, it is the next logical step of a big data framework.
 The framework brings business benefits by taking a functional view of AI.

 Top 10 Big Data Frameworks

-Hadoop is a Java-based open-source framework that provides batch processing and data storage services.
-It has a big architecture consisting of many layers, like HDFS and YARN, for data processing.
+Hadoop is a Java-based open-source big data framework that provides batch processing and data storage services.
+It has a giant architecture consisting of many layers, like HDFS and YARN for data processing.

 - HDFS (Hadoop Distributed File System), the hardware layer, stores data in the Hadoop cluster, including replication and storage activities across all the data clusters.

-- YARN (Yet Another Resource Negotiator) is responsible for job scheduling and resource management,
+- YARN (Yet Another Resource Negotiator) is responsible for job scheduling and resource management.

 - MapReduce is the software layer that works as the batch processing engine and processes huge data in a cluster.